huanan1/50.037-Blockchain/README.md

 **Miner** and **SPV**

-Returns amount of coins in that particular account
+Returns amount of coins of any existing wallet in the network, search based on the wallet's public key

 **Note:** Miner will retrieve information locally, while SPV will ask a random full node/Miner